gabriel-r100/Python/README.md

   - `message_1` is ok, <s>`1_message`</s> does not work

-We can output variables in strings by using f-strings.
+We can output variable values in strings by using f-strings.

     >>>name = "gabriel roque"
     >>>print(f"Hello {name.title()}!")